cert-manager/cert-manager/design/release-notes/release-0.2/draft-release-notes.md

 ## Changelog since v0.1.0
 ### Action Required
 - Move to 'jetstack' organisation.
 Action required: this will require updating your existing deployments to point to the new image repository, as new tags will not be pushed to the old 'jetstackexperimental/cert-manager-controllerrepository.
-Ahelm upgrade` should take care of this. (#145, @munnerz)
+A helm upgrade should take care of this. (#145, @munnerz)
 - Set the Kubernetes secret type to TLS.
 Action required: this will cause renewals of existing certificates to fail.
 You must delete certificates that have been previously produced by cert-manager else cert-manager may enter a renewal loop when saving the new certificates.
 Alternatively, you may specify a new secret to store your certificate in and manually update your ingress resource/applications to reference the new secret. (#172, @munnerz)

 ### Other notable changes